Fault Tolerance for Service Function Chains: Evaluation

 \subsection{FTC in Failure Recovery}

 Recall from \sect{implementation}, failure recovery is performed in three steps that incure initialization, state recovery, and rerouting delays.
 To evaluate FTC during recovery, we measure the recovery time of \texttt{Ch-Rec} (see \tabl{implemented-stuff}).
 Each middlebox is placed in a different region of our Cloud testbed.
-As \texttt{Orch} detects a failure, a new \texttt{Replica} is placed in the same region as the failed middlebox.
-The \texttt{Head} of \texttt{Firewall} is deployed in the same region as \texttt{Orch}, while the \texttt{Head}s of \texttt{SimpleNAT} and \texttt{Monitor} are respectively deployed in a neighboring region and a remote region compared to \texttt{Orch}'s region.
-Since \texttt{Orch} is also a SDN controller, we observe negligible values for the rerouting delay, thus we focus on the state recovery delay and initialization delay.
+As the orch detects a failure, a new replica is placed in the same region as the failed middlebox.
+The head of \texttt{Firewall} is deployed in the same region as the orch, while the heads of \texttt{SimpleNAT} and \texttt{Monitor} are respectively deployed in a neighboring region and a remote region compared to the orch's region.
+Since the orch is also a SDN controller, we observe negligible values for the rerouting delay, thus we focus on the state recovery delay and initialization delay.

-\textbf{Recovery time.} As shown in \fig{wan-recovery-time}, the initialization delays are 1.2, 49.8, and 5.3~ms for \texttt{Firewall}, \texttt{Monitor}, and \texttt{SimpleNAT}, respectively.
-The longer the distance between \texttt{Orch} and the new \texttt{Replica}, the higher the initialization delay.
-The state recovery delays are in the range of $114.38\pm9.38$~ms to $270.79\pm50.47$~ms\footnote{The large confidence intervals reported are due to latency variability in the wide area network connecting different regions.}. {\blue In a local area network, FTMB paper~\cite{rollback} reports comparable recovery time of $\sim$100 to 250~ms for \texttt{SimpleNAT}.} FTC replicates the values of state variables, and its state recovery delay is bounded by the state size of a middlebox.
-Moreover, upon any failure, a new \texttt{Replica} fetches state from a remote region.
-The WAN latency between two remote regions becomes the dominant delay during failover.
-Using ping, we measured the network delay between all pairs of remote regions, and the observed RTTs confirmed our results.
-Finally, since in FTC, a new instantiated \texttt{Replica} fetches state in parallel from other \texttt{Replica}s (see \sect{implementation}), the replication factor has a negligible impact on recovery time.
+\paragraph{Recovery time:} As shown in \fig{wan-recovery-time}, the initialization delays are 1.2, 49.8, and 5.3~ms for \texttt{Firewall}, \texttt{Monitor}, and \texttt{SimpleNAT}, respectively.
+The longer the distance between the orch and the new replica, the higher the initialization delay.
+The state recovery delays are in the range of $114.38\pm9.38$~ms to $270.79\pm50.47$~ms\footnote{The large confidence intervals reported are due to latency variability in the wide area network connecting different regions.}.
+In a local area network, FTMB paper~\cite{rollback} reports comparable recovery time of $\sim$100~ms to 250~ms for \texttt{SimpleNAT}.
+The WAN latency between two remote regions becomes the dominant delay during failover, because a new replica fetches state from a remote region upon any failure.
+Using ping, we measured the network delay between all pairs of remote regions, and the observed round-trip times confirmed our results.

+FTC replicates the values of state variables, and its state recovery delay is bounded by the state size of a middlebox.
+The replication factor also has a negligible impact on the recovery time of FTC, since a new instantiated replica fetches state in parallel from other replicas.